Andrea Bocelli: 2002–2005: Sentimento and Andrea

-In Berlin on 5 February, he received a Goldene Kamera award in the "Music & Entertainment" category.
+In Berlin, on 5 February, he received a Goldene Kamera award in the "Music & Entertainment" category.
 On 6 March, he received two World Music Awards in Monte Carlo: "World best selling classical artist" and "Best selling Italian artist".
 On 11 March, he gave a concert for peace at the Basilica di San Marco a Venezia in Venice, accompanied by the orchestra of the Teatro La Fenice and conducted by Lorin Maazel.
 On 15 March, he took part in the opening of Walt Disney Studios Park in Marne-la-Vallée France.
 On 7 May, Bocelli and Tony Renis received a Telegatto Italian Television award for the soundtrack of the series Cuore.
 On 23 May he received the 2002 Classical BRIT Award for "Outstanding Contribution to Music".
 On 27 May, he performed at the Villa Madama in Rome in front of US president George W. Bush and Italian president Silvio Berlusconi.
 On 28 May, he took part in "Pavarotti & Friends" charity concert in Modena in aid of Angola.
-In June he again toured the US, then on 26 July and 3 August, he portrayed Lieutenant B.F.
+In June, he again toured the US, then on 26 July and 3 August, he portrayed Lieutenant B.F.
 Pinkerton in Madama Butterfly at the 48th Puccini Festival in Torre del Lago.
 On 14 October, he and Lorin Maazel presented his new album Sentimento to a worldwide audience.
 Further presentations took place in Milan and New York, and the album was released on 4 November, selling over two million copies in 40 days.
-On 24 October, he started his Sentimento tour in Zürich which took in large arenas in several European and North American cities.
+On 24 October, he started his Sentimento tour in Zürich; the tour took in large arenas in several European and North American cities.